Disadvantages Of Blogging That May Just Deter You

 But managing to sustain full-time travel is a task in itself.
 Between typical workload, naturally-occurring internet problems, tech malfunctions, and the very tedious task of balancing work with enjoying the countries you’re in, it’s a lot to handle.

 Blogging is a lot of hard work because it’s not a hobby that you casually do on the beach.
-Which leads to the last point…
+This leads to the last point…

 7. Blogging Is Still A Job